-	Currently, Gaiman’s work is still on TV thanks to American Gods.
-The series wrapped on Season 2 in April 2019 and will return for Season 3 in 2020.
-Per Gaiman’s IMDb, there’s his literary works The Sandman, The Thing About Cassandra, and The Graveyard Book are marked as “In Pre-Production” but it’s still unclear if there’s any new developments on those projects as they’ve respectively been in development for years with no signs of moving forward in a meaningful way.
+Gaiman’s work was showcased on American Gods, which ended after 3 seasons on Starz in 2021.
+Filming for a long-awaited adaptation of The Sandman is currently underway, expected to end in June 2021.
+Per Gaiman’s IMDb, there’s his literary work The Graveyard Book is marked as “In Pre-Production” but it’s still unclear if there are any new developments on that project as it’s respectively been in development for years with no signs of moving forward in a meaningful way.

 There is no word on whether any of Pratchett’s other work from his voluminous catalog will be brought to life in film or TV anytime soon.

 Good Omens Season 1 is currently streaming on Prime Video.